fmcnish-co/fmcnish-co/README.md

 # Welcome to my GitHub!

 Hi!
 My name is Fredy M. and this is my Github site.
 In this, I will publishing some open projects that I'll be developing as well some info and ideas to share.
-Be free to contactme if you need something.
+Be free to contact me if you need something.
 I'm also open to colaborate and learn about other projects.

 My preferences are: DataScience, Artificial Intelligence, Arduino or NodeMCU, Python, Java.